 "Are you, or any of your family, sick?”

 “Has anyone been to the farm in the last two days?”

 “Has everyone remained inside the building since the emergency began?”

-“I'm sure they are fine, missus.
-Lots of people have been coming into towns from the country.
-They are being housed in shelters until we can reunite everyone.
-Your son and husband are more than likely waiting in one of them for you.
-What was his name?”
+“I'm sure they’re fine, Missus.
+Lots of people have been coming in from the country.
+Most are in shelters right now, we couldn’t let them go wandering around.
+They might get infected.
+What’s his name?”
 Austin asked taking out his mobile phone.